5 Ways To Handle Asthma Attacks In Children

-Rohita Jain, mother to four-year-old Aakash, is a parent who is fully aware of the difficulties of handling a child with asthma.
-For Aakash has frequent attacks of asthma, both at school and at home.
+Four-year-old Aakash has frequent attacks of asthma.
 During his bouts of asthma, he suffers from difficulty in breathing, experiences pain in his chest and coughs without stopping.
-Sometimes, Rohita has no clue how to handle these asthma attacks that spring up anytime and anywhere.
+His mother Ronita suffers from anxiety whenever Aakash has asthma attacks outside.
+Sometimes, Ronita has no clue how to handle these asthma attacks that spring up anytime and anywhere.

 What is asthma?